mfzhao1998/multi_view_incomplete-learning/README.md

 This framework not only fully mines the features of multi-view images and  improves performance under complete views, but also maintains robustness under missing view without relying on restore and retrieval data.

 ## Illustration of code
+1.Get the initial weughts for student model and teacher model through train.py;
+2.The teacher model and student model learn from each other through train_ml.py.